PrincetonUniversity/install_pytorch/README.md

 ## TensorBoard

-A useful tool for tracking the progress of PyTorch scripts is [Tensorboard](https://pytorch.org/tutorials/intermediate/tensorboard_tutorial.html).
+A useful tool for tracking the training progress of a PyTorch model is [TensorBoard](https://pytorch.org/tutorials/intermediate/tensorboard_tutorial.html).
 This can be run on the head node in non-intensive cases.
-Tensorboard is available via Conda.
+TensorBoard is available via Conda (see installation instructions for TigerGPU above).

 ## Using PyCharm on TigerGPU